 - Cognitive skills – remembering letters, shapes, and sequences

 - Fine motor skills – finger dexterity, wrist and forearm control, and hand strength

 - Gross motor skills – balance and body coordination

 - Self-care tasks – dressing, bathing and self-feeding

-Our Occupational Therapists help children gain independence, strengthens their development of fine and gross motor skills, helps parents to manage the child’s behavioural struggles, visual motor skills, sensorimotor skills and school performance.
+Our Occupational Therapists help children gain independence, strengthen their development of fine and gross motor skills, and help parents to manage the child’s behavioural struggles, visual motor skills, sensorimotor skills, and school performance.
 The role of OT is to improve or maintain the day to day skills like brushing, bathing, grooming, dressing, eating sleeping, toileting and play behavioural skills.